 This course is designed to teach the student how to manage the medical office in a computerized setting.
-The student will learn to build databases and use them in many different ways.
-Once the databases are set up, the student will learn other office management skills such as entering patient data, arranging appointments, keeping track of charges and payments, filing insurance electronically, etc.
+The student will learn to use and navigate a simulated electronic health record (EHR) system.
+The student will learn other office management skills such as entering patient data, arranging appointments, entering charges and payments, filing insurance electronically, etc.